 This is a common problem that can be caused by a couple of things.
 Some people call this "dieseling" or "run-on".
-What is happening is, when you shut the ignition off, something, somehow is causing a couple of the cylinders to keep igniting, which in turn keeps the engine running, although "sputtering" pretty badly.
+What is happening is; when you shut the ignition off, something, somehow is causing a couple of the cylinders to keep igniting, which in turn keeps the engine running, although "sputtering" pretty badly.
 This can be caused by excessive carbon build-up in the combustion chambers or on the piston tops which when hot, acts like little glow plugs.
 This is common on engines that run way too rich or have oil burning problems.
 Dieseling is a common problem with high compression / high performance engines, especially in warm weather or when the engine is hot.
 In this case, it is usually caused by running "cheap" gas with inadequate octane.
-It can usually be remedied by switching to a higher octane fuel.
+In this case it can usually be remedied by switching to a higher octane fuel.